yijiangh/choreo/framefab_robot/kuka/framefab_kr6_r900/framefab_kr6_r900_ikfast_manipulator_plugin/README.md

 Based on my experience, the easiest way to install openrave on Ubuntu 16.04 is `clone it and build from source`.

-At Dec-8-2017, the following line in cmd FAILED to fetch openrave.
+At Dec-8-2017, the following line in cmd FAILED to fetch openrave in Ubuntu 16.04.

 ```
 sudo add-apt-repository ppa:openrave/release